-SDOT seeks council approval to continue work on First Avenue streetcar
+SDOT’s $9M request puts downtown Seattle streetcar debate back in the spotlight

 First Hill ridership was up 31% in 2018, while South Lake Union ridership fell 4%, according to SDOT.
 In the first quarter of 2019, both lines are seeing increased ridership, SDOT says.

 Like other agencies, the city considers a streetcar on time if it arrives within five minutes of its scheduled time.
-Cars on the First Hill line were about 89% reliable in 2018, in line with or better than its past two years of existence.
+Cars on the First Hill line were about 88% reliable in 2018, better than its past two years of existence.

 But the South Lake Union line, which has been running since 2008, saw a significant drop in reliability over the last three years.
 Cars arrived on time only about 39% of the time last year.
 SDOT blames construction and traffic in South Lake Union, including drivers who block the streetcar lanes.